StevenTammen/StevenTammen.github.io/pages/contribute.md

 ## Benevolent Dictator For Life Powers

 Like Python's Guido van Rossum and Vim's Bram Moolenaar, this site has a Benevolent Dictator For Life: me.
 I enjoy working with other people -- and benefit immensely from constructive criticism and new perspectives -- but ultimately, decisions about the direction of this site come down to me.
-In particular, this means that I will choose what gets written about, and choose which improvements find their way into the main repository.
+In particular, this means that I alone will choose:

+1) what gets written about
+2) which improvements find their way into the main repository, and
+3) how things are shared and licensed

+I want to be transparent about this: all contributions to this site are subject to the three statements above.
+Now, I am perfectly happy to discuss my reasoning for any given decsion I make.
+As a human being, I am subject to many [cognitive biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) that can lead to irrational decisionmaking: sometimes I am wrong.
+If you think I am wrong, tell me *why*.
+I can't promise that I'll always change my mind to agree with you, but I can promise that I will give your view as fair a hearing as I can.

-I do not view this as limiting.
-If there is something that you are really passionate about but I am not, it is better all the way around if you create a site of your own to write about it (I'd be happy to help and contribute!).
-Because of how I have licensed everything, you are free to borrow as much of this site's design and content as you wish, as long as you give proper attribution and license the same way.
+If it works out that there is a writing topic that you are really passionate about but I am not (for whatever reason), or something you think should be changed but I do not (for whatever reason), or work that you did that you don't want to be opensourced under copyleft (for whatever reason), it is better all the way around if you create a site of your own to do things your way (I'd be happy to help and contribute!).

 What I envision, in the long run, is a community of people writing about the things they are passionate about, freely helping each other improve while at the same time maintaining their own autonomy.
-This encourages the collaboration that open source projects are known for without causing the conflicts of leadership that they are also known for (for just one example, cf. Vim and NeoVim).
+This encourages the collaboration that open source projects are known for without causing the conflicts of leadership that they are also known for.